appcelerator/amplify-tooling/packages/amplify-auth-sdk/README.md

 Returns `Promise` that resolves an `Object` containing information about the authentication endpoint.

-## Internal API
+## Internal APIs

 The `Auth` class is a convenience wrapper around a specific authenticator implementation.
-This SDK exports an `internal` namespace which defines the actual implementation classes and the base `Authenticator` class.
+This SDK exports all internal classes for authenticators and token stores.

-These implementation specific authentication methods can be used directly.
-This is useful for testing or adding new authentication methods.
-These classes expose additional methods that are considered undocumented.
+These implementation specific authentication and token store classes can be used directly, but generally for testing or defining new authentication and token store classes.

- * `ClientSecret`
- * `OwnerPassword`
- * `PKCE`
- * `SignedJWT`
+### Authenticators

+ * `Authenticator`: The base class for all authenticators.
+   * `ClientSecret`: The client secret authenticator.
+   * `OwnerPassword`: The username/password authenticator.
+   * `PKCE`: The PKCE authenticator.
+   * `SignedJWT`: The JSON web token authenticator.

+### Token Stores

+ * `TokenStore`: The base class for all token stores.
+   * `FileStore`: The default file-based token store.
+   * `KeytarStore`: A secure token store that uses [`keytar`](https://www.npmjs.com/package/keytar).

+### Misc Internal APIs

+ * `server`: An object with a methods for starting and stopping the local HTTP server.

+#### `server.stop(force, serverIds)`

+Stops the local HTTP interactive login callback server.
+This can be called by consumers to abort all interactive logins.

+ * `force`: (Boolean) When `true`, it will stop the server regardless if there are any pending interactive logins or connections.
+Any pending interactive requests will be rejected.
+ * `serverIds`: (String|Array<String>) A list of server ids to stop.
+A server id is defined by `"<server_host>:<server_port>"`.
+By default, all servers are stopped.

+##### Return Value

+Returns `Promise` when all connections have been disconnected and the HTTP server(s) have been stopped.

 ## Legal